WoodyLeone/lokal/LokalRN/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## Support
+## 🆘 Support

 For support and questions:
-- Create an issue in the repository
-- Check the documentation
+- Check the troubleshooting section
-- Review the troubleshooting guide
+- Review the documentation

-## 🎉 **Ready for Production!**

-Your Lokal app is now **100% functional** with complete Supabase integration:

-- ✅ **Database**: All tables working with proper RLS policies
-- ✅ **Authentication**: User signup/signin fully functional
-- ✅ **Storage**: File upload and retrieval working
-- ✅ **Types**: TypeScript types match database schema
+- Test database connectivity
-- ✅ **Demo Mode**: Fallback system for development

-**You can start developing features immediately!** 🚀
+- Verify environment configuration

+---

+**Built with ❤️ using Railway PostgreSQL and React Native**